spenserlaier/home-server/README.md

 ## Current scope

-This repository currently defines the Phase 0 and initial Phase 1 host baseline:
+This repository currently implements the platform through the Paperless and off-host-backup milestones (Phases 0–5):

 - NixOS 26.05 on `x86_64-linux`
 - UEFI/systemd-boot
 - DHCP networking (use a router reservation for a stable address)
-- SSH access for `spenser-admin`
-- a default-deny firewall with SSH allowed
+- SSH access for `spenser-admin` and a default-deny firewall
-- a Disko-managed GPT/Btrfs layout
+- a Disko-managed GPT/Btrfs layout with persistent state beneath `/srv`

-Caddy provides the private HTTPS reverse proxy, and Jellyfin is the first application service.
-Porkbun credentials are delivered at runtime through sops-nix.
+- SOPS-managed runtime secrets
+- private HTTPS through Caddy and Porkbun DNS-01
+- Jellyfin with hardware transcoding and native backup artifacts
+- Paperless-ngx with PostgreSQL, native exports, and direct scanner ingestion
+- encrypted, immutable off-host Kopia generations in Backblaze B2

+The next major application milestone is a clean, reproducible Invoice Ninja deployment.
+Migration of existing Invoice Ninja state remains a separate later step.
+Pi-hole, operational hardening, remote access, and secondary services are also intentionally deferred.

 ## Development checks